gordonguthrie/belka-router/docs/belka_router.md

 ## Callbacks

-The router doens't handle the requests itself - the calling process does, so when this router passes back an error handler, that handler needs to be an exported function.
+The router doesn't handle the requests itself - the calling process does, so when this router passes back an error handler, that handler needs to be an exported function.
 (These functions can also be called from within other handlers, as the router doesn't capture the complete granularity of the error space).

 ```erlang